LumitoLuma/OpenSSH-for-Windows/README.md

 ### New method (Inno Setup and C++)

-You can uninstall OpenSSH for Windows through [Programs and Features](ms-settings:appsfeatures)
+You can uninstall OpenSSH for Windows through Programs and Features in Control Panel.

 ### Old method (PowerShell)